 "West Mercia Police, working together with Warwickshire Police as part of the strategic alliance, continues to have a clear focus on achieving its vision of 'Protecting People from Harm' and specifically to 'become great at protecting the most vulnerable'.
-To realise this ambition a well established 'Looking to 2020' change programme has been developed to lead the transformation of policing in the county during the coming years.
+To realise this ambition a well-established 'Looking to 2020' change programme has been developed to lead the transformation of policing during the coming years.

-I thank everyone in West Mercia Police and across the alliance for their continued hard work and dedication in ensuring together we are building a safer and stronger West Mercia, leading with confidence and serving with compassion.
+I want to thank everyone in West Mercia Police and across the alliance for their continued dedication and hard work in ensuring together we are building a safer and stronger West Mercia, leading with confidence and serving with compassion.

 Over the year proactive policing and our dynamic response to policing demands has resulted in some excellent outcomes meaning our communities can be reassured that we are prioritising and responding appropriately.
-However, there has been a rise in recorded crime.
-This rise in crime volumes from April 2016 to March 2017 is also reflected nationally.
+Although, there has been a rise in recorded crime within the West Mercia policing area from April 2017 to March 2018, this increase was significantly below the national average and is reflected nationally.
 The increase is predominantly due to changes and improvements in the recording of crime and the consequential increases in the recording of violent and sexual offences.